Why are freshmen and sophomores required to live on campus?

 - Townhouses: Apartments may be mixed gender.

-What housing options do you have for folks who might not fit into the gender binary?
+What housing options do you have for those who might not fit into the gender binary?

 Residence Life works closely with students who are transgender, non-binary, or are simply unsure how they might navigate the on-campus housing environment.
 In general, we want students to live where they feel the safest and most comfortable.
 Contact our office so we can best assist and support you.

 All rooms are furnished with beds, mattresses and mattress covers, dressers, closets, desks or study tables, chairs, window coverings and telephones.
 While all of the college furnishings must remain in the room for the entire year, you can add some of your own small pieces of furniture as space allows.

 What should I bring with me for my room?

 You'll definitely want to personalize and decorate your new home away from home.
 Common items include:

 - refrigerator (4.5 cu. ft. and 1.5 amps or less)

 - microwave (1200 watts or less)